-Enable the Combine Separations print option.
-For more information about setting print options, see Print Options.

-- Make sure that you have all the necessary files for the TIFF/IT-p1 job.
+- Enable the Combine Separations print option.
+For more information about this option, see Color Printing. - Make sure that you have all the necessary files for the TIFF/IT-p1 job.
 You must place all of the files in the Hot Folder at the same time.
-If there is a file missing, the job will not process and you will receive an error. - If the multiple files for the TIFF/IT-p1 job are stored in a folder, you may place the entire folder in the Hot Folder. - If you download the TIFF/IT-p1 job using the Download command, all files may be inside a folder and the entire folder may be downloaded.
+If a file is missing, the job will not process and you will receive an error. - If the multiple files for the TIFF/IT-p1 job are stored in a folder, you may place the entire folder in the Hot Folder. - If you download the TIFF/IT-p1 job using the Download command, all files may be inside a folder and the entire folder may be downloaded.